 - Sleeping on your left side helps in blood circulation to your baby.
 Place a pillow below your baby bump to support it.
 If you experience any acid reflux when you lie flat, place extra pillows under your upper body.

 - Avoid sleeping on your back as much as possible.
-This not only
+This not only restricts blood flow buts adds unnecessary pressure to your lower back.

 - Refrain from consuming carbonated and caffeinated beverages which can cause leg cramps.